CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

  4. Your opponent plays hazards on the company—each hazard is resolved as indicated in its text.
 Your opponent may only play hazards during step 3.
 Creatures are played and their combat is resolved one at a time.
 A hazard may not be played if it targets a different company or a character, item, etc. in a different company.<br>You may take actions and play resources (see Actions and Card Play) during step 3.<br>If the company is not moving, hazard creatures may only be keyed to the company’s site of origin.
 Hazard creatures must be “keyed to” the moving company’s site path and/or new site.
 If a creature is keyed to more than one region type and/or site type that applies, your opponent decides which one is used.<br>The maximum number of hazards that may be played on a company during a given movement/hazard phase (i.e., the hazard limit) is equal to the size of the company _or_ two, whichever is larger (Hobbits and Orc scouts count half, round up).
 The hazard limit is determined for each company at the beginning of the movement/hazard phase (i.e., it remains fixed).
  5. If the company has been required to return to its site of origin, return the new site card to the location deck (or discard if it is a tapped non-Haven) and proceed to step 6 (the site of origin becomes its current site).
 No additional hazards may be played on that company once this action is resolved.
  6. Remove the company’s site of origin (i.e., the site the company came from).
 Discard the site card if it is tapped and not a haven.
 Otherwise, return it to the location deck.
 At this point, the company is considered to have arrived at the new site (i.e., its new site becomes its site of origin).
- 7. You must discard from your hand any cards in excess of your hand size (normally eight cards); your opponent does the same for his hand.
-If you have fewer cards than your hand size, you must draw cards until you reach your hand size; your opponent does the same for his hand.<br>*Note:* Certain cards and abilities state that you may keep one more card than normal in your hand.
+ 7. You must discard from your hand any cards in excess of your hand size (normally eight cards); your opponent does the same for their hand.
+If you have fewer cards than your hand size, you must draw cards until you reach your hand size; your opponent does the same for their hand.<br>*Note:* Certain cards and abilities state that you may keep one more card than normal in your hand.
 Such effects are cumulative and also mandatory.

 ### Site Phase